 Our Department of Music is made up of faculty who are experts in the field.
 They are active and in-demand as examiners for the Royal Conservatory of Music, sought-after for advanced master classes and clinics.
 Algoma Music faculty have held positions at various prestigious colleges and universities.
 They hold earned graduate and/or terminal degrees from some of the most prestigious institutions in North America and Europe.
 Several have won top prizes in national and international music competitions.
 All music faculty demonstrate profound commitment to their craft through continued national and international active recording, teaching and research careers.
 Algoma music faculty go above and beyond in the classroom, while ensuring that Algoma students receive all applied lessons each term.
 They are committed to each student’s total development, not only while in the program, but after graduation as well.

-Students wishing to earn admission into the Bachelor of Arts in Music program, must have successfully completed ENGL4U and maintained a cumulative average in their top six U or M-level courses.
-In addition to the normal admission requirements for all Bachelor of Arts programs at Algoma U, candidates for admission to our music program should have completed Advanced Rudiments (R.C.M.) or the equivalent, and must undertake a placement audition and/or interview with the Director of Music, Dr. Edward Turgeon.
+Students wishing to earn admission into the program must have successfully completed ENGL4U and maintained a cumulative average in their top six U or M-level courses.
+In addition, candidates for admission to our program should have completed Advanced Rudiments (R.C.M.) or the equivalent, and must undertake a placement audition and/or interview with the Dr. Edward Turgeon.
 Only after the completion of this process may a student register for applied music major courses.

-Auditions typically occur between the months of January and April, although in the interest of maximum flexibility and great service, the Department of Music can accommodate an audition during any month as needed.
-In some cases, the Director of Music has arranged for auditions to occur at a prospective student’s town or home, on occasions when a faculty member happens to be travelling (for professional reasons such as competition judging, or a concert performance) close to the prospective student’s hometown.
+Auditions typically occur between the months of January and April, although in the interest of maximum flexibility and great service, the department can accommodate an audition during any month as needed.
+In some cases, it has been arranged for auditions to occur at a prospective student’s town or home, on occasions when a faculty member happens to be travelling (for professional reasons such as competition judging, or a concert performance) close to the prospective student’s hometown.
 Algoma University will do everything to accommodate student’s needs and assist with logistical issues associated with the audition process (such as travel).

 Students holding credits from accredited conservatories, colleges, and/or universities may be eligible for advanced standing.
 Such credits will be considered on their individual merits, and auditions and examinations may be required to demonstrate levels of competency in particular subject areas.